dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 : O
 <BLANK LINE>
 ```
 Sequences are separated by a single new line.

-Note that _Director, DLA_ contains an
+Note that _Director, DLA_ contains an abbreviation.
+In that context, it is _not_ labeled
-abbreviation.
-In this context, it is _not_ labeled as "GCORG-ABBRV".
+as "GCORG-ABBRV".

 ## Creating CoNLL Training Data
 This is a multi-step process at the moment.
 We'll use DoDD, DoDI, and DoDM documents from the corpus as